ruby/www.ruby-lang.org/en/news/_posts/2019-11-23-ruby-2-7-0-preview3-released.md

 * When a method call passes a Hash at the last argument, and when it passes no keywords, and when the called method accepts keywords, a warning is emitted.
-To continue treating as keywords, add a double splat operator to avoid the warning and ensure correct behavior in Ruby 3.
+To continue treating the hash as keywords, add a double splat operator to avoid the warning and ensure correct behavior in Ruby 3.

   {% highlight ruby %}
   def foo(key: 42); end; foo({key: 42})   # warned